This article includes best practices for running a Split Synchronizer.

-In its default mode, the Split Synchronizer coordinates the sending and receiving of data to a remote datastore (Redis) that all of your processes can share to pull data for the evaluation of treatments, acting as the cache for your SDKs.
-It will also post impression data and metrics generated by the SDKs back to Split’s servers, for exposure in the web console or sending to the data integration of your choice.
+The Split Synchronizer coordinates the sending and receiving of data to a remote datastore (Redis) that all of your processes can share to pull data for the evaluation of treatments, acting as the cache for your SDKs.
+It also posts impression data and metrics generated by the SDKs back to Split’s servers, for exposure in the Split user interface or sending to the data integration of your choice.

-The Synchronizer runs as a standalone process in a dedicated or shared servers; it doesn’t affect the performance of your code, or Split’s SDKs.
+The synchronizer runs as a standalone process in dedicated or shared servers, which doesn’t affect the performance of your code or Split’s SDKs.
 The following are best practices as it relates to running the Synchronizer.

 SDKs

-Alerting on CONTROL treatment: In spite of CONTROL being a known treatment, usually when an application starts to suddenly report the CONTROL treatment it's a sign of something wrong when evaluating feature flags.
+Alerting on CONTROL treatment In spite of CONTROL being a known treatment, when an application starts to suddenly report the CONTROL treatment, it's a sign of something wrong when evaluating splits.
 We recommend setting up an impressions listener that uses StatsD metrics for the CONTROL treatment.
-Impressions listener for Split Sync can be found here → → Listener.
+For information about impressions listener for Split Sync refer to the Split Synchronizer guide.

-Logs: We recommend reporting/alerting on errors coming from Split logs.
-Usually anything labeled as error, exception from the Split logs should be of concern.
+Logs.
+We recommend reporting and alerting on errors coming from Split logs.
+Anything labeled as error or exception from the Split logs should be of concern.
 One way to isolate Split logs is to direct them to a custom location following the logging instructions for each SDK.

 Split Sync

 Split Sync is written in GoLang and is highly performant compared with JVM-based and interpreted languages.
-Below are relevant topics of interest when running Split Sync for a production workload.
+The following are relevant topics of interest when running Split Sync for a production workload.

 Setup